 In the modern age of information and mass communication, how do governments, companies and people like you and me keep secrets safe?

-During this workshop students will learn how to build the modern-day equivalent of ancient roman ciphers, invent their own cryptography and also see how, no matter how good the encryption, you can (almost) always find the secret message.
+During this workshop you will learn how to build the modern-day equivalent of ancient roman ciphers, invent your own cryptography and also see how, no matter how good the encryption, you can (almost) always find the secret message.

-Chris has been running cryptography Masterclasses with the Ri for the past few years and is looking forward to returning to Summer Schools this year.
+Chris has been running cryptography Masterclasses with the Ri for the past few years and is very keen to return to Summer Schools this year.

 This workshop is strictly for 16–18 year-olds and will include a 45 minute unsupervised lunch break.
 Students should bring lunch and a drink, pens, pencils and a USB drive if they wish to take their work home.